upyesp/upyesp.org/content/posts/Pi-prompt.md

 ![Screenshot of a terminal running on a Raspberry Pi.
 The content is enhanced from that of a standard Raspberry Pi terminal, with added information and colour.](/images/pipromptpretty.png "Oh My Posh on a Raspberry Pi")

-## First, Set Your Terminal Emulator To Use A Suitable Font
+## First, Set The Terminal Emulator To Use A Suitable Font

 For these enhancements to display correctly you'll need to install a font that includes graphical characters, known as "glyphs".
 An excellent source of such fonts is https://www.nerdfonts.com/.
 Have a browse of the fonts available and decide which you want to use, hold off installing one just now.